Vanilla-OS/ABRoot/README.md

 	--version/-V		show version

 Commands:
-	_update-boot		update the boot partition
-	get			get the present or future root partition shell			enter a transactional shell in the future root and switch root on next boot exec			execute a command in a transactional shell in the future root and switch to it on next boot
+	_update-boot		update the boot partition (only for advanced users) get			get the present or future root partition shell			enter a transactional shell in the future root partition and switch root on the next boot exec			execute a command in a transactional shell in the future root partition and switch to it on the next boot
 ```